medikoo/npm-cross-link/README.md

 #### `hooks`

 Optional.
-List of eventual hools
+List of eventual hooks

 ##### `hooks.afterPackageInstall`

-Optional, additional operation that should be done after successful maintained package installation (it's not run for other packages to be eventually npm linked or installed on spot).
+Additional operation that should be done after successful maintained package installation (it's not run for other packages to be eventually npm linked to global folder or installed on spot).

 Function is run with following arguments:

--   `packageContext` - All needed information about package that was installed
+-   `packageContext` - All needed information about package that was just installed or updated
 -   `userConfiguration` - User configuration as resolved and normalized from `~/.dev-package`
 -   `inputOptions` - CLI command options